 How One Quote Receives Remuneration

-One Quote Financial Brokers Limited may receive remuneration by way of provider paid commission or by way of directly invoiced investment advisory, complex case, application alteration or early cancellation fees on the basis outlined below:
+One Quote Financial Brokers Limited may receive remuneration by way of provider paid commission or by way of directly invoiced fees for investment advisory, complex protection cases, application alteration, or early cancellation fees on the basis outlined below:

 Where provider commission is paid to us, it is on a reduced basis to allow us to pass on savings to you the client by way of cheaper protection premiums and reduced investment and pension fund management charges.